Best tools for HIPAA penetration testing [2026]

 • API discovery and testing: Automatic identification of undocumented endpoints handling patient data

-• Compliance reporting: Pre-built HIPAA mapped penetration test reports
+• Compliance reporting: With pre-built HIPAA-mapped penetration test reports

 Implementation for healthcare startups: